pomm-project/Foundation/documentation/foundation.rst

 Default sessions
 ~~~~~~~~~~~~~~~~

-It is possible not have to bother with session names (particularly if you only have one session) by using Pomm’s default session mechanism.
+It is possible not have to bother with session names (particularly if there is only one session) by using Pomm’s default session mechanism.
 By default, the first declared session is set as being the default:

 .. code:: php